 |marchand de vin||in red wine sauce||marshon duh van|

-Understanding a French menu (be sure to refer to it now as la carte) and ordering off of it, takes some practice.
+Understanding a French menu (be sure to refer to it now as la carte) and ordering off of the French menu items, takes some practice.
 But with the terms I just ran you through, it should be a breeze.

 If you want more, you can always check out the French Menu Reader available when you get the French Phrasebook.